Why is recycling important?

 How does one dispose of OIL-BASED PAINT?

 Oil-based paints, varnishes, stains and other similar chemicals cannot be disposed of with normal trash.
-It should be brought to one of the Solid Waste District’s Tox Away Days.

 What is the proper way to dispose of HOUSEHOLD BATTERIES?